TarasKuzyo/slate/source/index.html.md

 Parameter    | Default | Description
 ------------ | ------- | -----------
-reference_id | None | Provides for the client to transmit any sort of file identifier, reference data, or other information of its choosing. sandbox      | False | If True the sandbox URL is used, otherwise use production URL.
+sandbox      | False   | If True the sandbox URL is used, otherwise use production URL.

 ### Errors